bathejaakshay/Competitive-Problems-in-C-/Graph.md

 **TC** : O(V(V+E))

 **Second Efficient Approach**:
 We first construct a directed DFS tree.
+For root node we know if there exist more than one child then it is an articulation point.
 Now for each non root node say u, if its child say v has no path to the ancestor nodes of u (i.e parents of node u).
 Then node u is an articulation point.
 <figure>
 <center><img src="https://github.com/bathejaakshay/Competitive-Problems-in-C-/blob/master/Images/gfg-acp.png?raw=True" alt="drawing" width="400"/></center>
 </figure>